Al Sharpton Fast Facts

 1997 - Comes in second in New York's mayoral primary with 32% of the vote.

-1998 - Steven Pagones, the former assistant D.A. accused of raping Tawana Brawley, files a civil suit against Sharpton and others involved in the 1987 incident.
+1998 - Steven Pagones, accused of raping Brawley, files a civil suit against Sharpton and others involved in the 1987 incident.
 A jury orders Sharpton to pay $65,000 for defamation.

 1999 - Organizes a massive demonstration after the death of Amadou Diallo, an unarmed man killed by police outside his Bronx apartment.

-2001 - Is sentenced to 90 days in jail for trespassing on US Navy property during a protest of military training activities on the Puerto Rican island of Vieques, where he fasted for 43 days.
+2001 - Is sentenced to 90 days in jail for trespassing on US Navy property during a protest of military training activities on the Puerto Rican island of Vieques.

 April 22, 2003 - Formally announces his candidacy for the Democratic nomination for president.